pribalta/takagi_sugeno_kang_fuzzy_system/README.md

 in this repository come from the famous [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 The Iris flower data set is a multivariate data set consisting of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+Four features were measured from each sample: he length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, it is possible to develop a discriminant model to distinguish the species from each other.